Teen Spirit (2011 film): Plot

-Amber Pollock, a mean, snobbish, shallow, popular high school senior, dies after being named Prom Queen.
-She was picking up a crown that was electrified, after an accident with her boyfriend's car.
+Amber Pollock, a mean, snobbish, shallow, popular high school senior, dies after being named Prom Queen; she was picking up a crown that was electrified, after an accident with her boyfriend's car.
 While in Limbo, an angel tasks her with returning to her high school as a ghost in order to transform the school's least popular student, Lisa Sommers, into the next Prom Queen at the makeup prom.
 If she succeeds, she will be sent to Heaven, and if not, she will be on the next shuttle bus to Hell.

 At a memorial announcement at school, Amber realizes her friends do not really care about her, and Lisa is the only one who can see her.
-Initially, Lisa does not want to go to the prom, but after Amber is able to get her the attention of Lisa's crush Nick Ramsey, Lisa agrees to skip school to go shopping for fashionable clothes and a makeover, during which she charms a "Zac Efron boy" at the store.
+Initially, Lisa does not want to go to the prom, but after Amber is able to get her the attention of Lisa's crush Nick Ramsey, Lisa agrees to skip school to go shopping for fashionable clothes and a makeover, during which she charms a "Zac Efron boy" named Aidan at the store.
 The next day at school, Lisa starts turning the heads of her classmates, but due to Lisa still being nervous, Amber possesses her body to help show off some attitude and gain confidence.
 But their plan to run for Prom Queen gets complicated when Amber's former friend Carlita decides to run, and she is also dating Nick.

 When Carlita decides to throw a house party, Amber and Lisa decide to mess with Carlita's plan by changing the party's date and sending this change in an email from a school computer to everyone's phone at their high school.
 With Carlita's party plans ruined, Amber and Lisa plan a party at Lisa's house the same night, since her parents are away at a spa treatment.
-At the party, Amber gets Lisa up on stage to sing "Typical" which attracts the attention of Nick.
+At the party, Amber gets Lisa up on stage to sing "Typical", which attracts the attention of Nick.
 Lisa and Nick talk after her performance and the two end up sharing an unexpected kiss, but then Amber possesses Lisa again to stop her from sleeping with Nick.

 Amber and Lisa soon find out from Vice-Principal Richardson that Lisa's friend, Raj Kurkuri, who was trying to buy a used calculator online, accidentally forgot to log off on a school computer before Lisa sent the changed party date message, and Raj is held responsible for the damages at Carlita's house.
 Lisa ends up passing on her friends' plans for finishing a claymation pig film now that she is popular.
 Meanwhile, Amber's sister Clementine feels her mother is too busy mourning the death of Amber to pay any attention to her.
 Seeing this for herself, Amber helps guide her mother into paying more attention to Clementine now that she has died.